.png)

 What To Do Instead

-- Let your PIM own product data
+- Let your PIM handle product data

 - Automate Field Updates and metadata injections

-- Set a clear Update Cadence
+- Set a clear Update Cadence so PDPs stay fresh

 - Track changes with a Change History Log

-See: Where Automation Fills the Gaps
+See Where Automation Fills the Gaps for practical next steps.

 Bottom Line

 Manual PDPs don’t fail all at once.
-They break field by field—until performance tanks.